alpa2120/CSCI3010-Project/README.md

 View the current build of this project at https://alpa2120.github.io/CSCI3010-Project/CSCI3010-Project

+To run locally, follow the instructions below for Development Server.
+This application was developed with windows and there may be issues running on MacOS or Linux machines.

+> Ensure that you have the Angular CLI installed for VS Code.
+> Navigate to the `Code` directory of this project in your terminal.
+(We use powershell)
+> Run `ng serve` in your terminal.
+> Navigate to `http://localhost:4200/` in a browser.
+(We use Chrome)
+> The application should now be running locally and viewable at the local host link mentioned above.

 ## Project Dependencies

 To use Angular CLI, follow these instructions provided by Visual Studio Code: https://code.visualstudio.com/docs/nodejs/angular-tutorial